schaulet207/library/README.md

-# library
+# admin-dashboard
-A library to practice Object Orientated Programming in Javascript
+A full dashboard design built using Grid.